 Depending on what your rules are, they can either help or hinder you based on what you’re filtering in and out from your experience.

-You can also take things a step further by uncovering the rules of others so you know what you need to do so they experience pleasure and what you need to avoid so they don’t experience pain.
+Furthermore, you can also take things a step further by uncovering the rules of others so you know what you need to do so that they do experience pleasure and what you need to avoid so they don’t experience pain.

 “We can let circumstances rule us, or we can take charge and rule our lives from within.” ― Earl Nightingale

-Rules operate as shortcuts so our brain can quickly and efficiently determine the consequences of our actions ― what leads to pain and what leads to pleasure.
+Rules operate as shortcuts so that the brain can quickly and efficiently determine the consequences of our actions.
+They determine what leads to pain and what leads to pleasure and help guide our behaviour in order to achieve our values.